peakshift/bolt.fun/pages/02_guide/70_web-services/02_galoy/04_intraledger.md

    layout = "full-width"
 %}

-# Perform user-management related operations
+# Perform intraledger operations

-These queries & mutations are used to create accounts for new users or authenticate as existing ones.
-After successful login, there are then operations that can be done to fetch various types of information about the logged in user such as transaction history and wallet ids.
+These queries & mutations can be used to work with other users on the same Galoy instance.
+Users on an instance have wallets under their account that they can send/receive bitcoin to and from.
+These operations can be used to query details about a user's wallets and send to other users using their wallet details.

 ---

 ##### Queries/mutations (WIP))

-- Login
-  - request phone code
-  - login

-- Me
-  - balance
-  - transactions
+- User
-  - user default wallet id
+   - account default wallet id
-  - account default wallet
+   - update default wallet id
+   - see all wallet ids

+- Payments
-  - account wallets
+  - intraLedgerPaymentSend
-  - set username
+  - default wallet id from username
-  - contacts
-  - example, our mobile app main query